Annabelle Neilson

-Iona Annabelle Neilson (31 March 1969 – 12 July 2018) was a British socialite, fashion model, author, and television personality.
-She first gained media attention as the muse of the fashion designer Alexander McQueen, but received wider notice after she began to appear as an original main cast member on the Bravo reality television series Ladies of London (2014–2015).
+Iona Annabelle Neilson (formerly Rothschild; 31 March 1969 – 12 July 2018) was a British socialite, model, author and television personality.
+Neilson gained media attention as the primary muse of the fashion designer Alexander McQueen.
+In 2014, she gained notoriety in America as a cast member of the Bravo reality television series Ladies of London (2014–2015).

-Neilson was, briefly, the first wife of Nathaniel Rothschild, 5th Baron Rothschild, from the Rothschild banking family of England.
-During their marriage, her courtesy title was The Honourable Mrs. Rothschild.
+Neilson died from a stroke on 12 July 2018, aged 49.